 Blowers let you remove leaves, debris, and grass cuttings from the field.
 You can’t have a tidy golf course without having multiple blowers.
 Handheld and backpack are the two major types of blowers and your workers need to have both of these.

 It’s a good idea to assign blowers to workers so they can carry them on the go in the field.
 This will help them remove debris from places that aren’t assigned to them.
 When you and/or your workers move through the course, you might see debris or grass cuttings in a specific area.
 Any worker can get it removed instantly if he has a personal blower assigned to him.

 One of the most needed and useful tools that a golf course manager should have access to is a grinding machine.
 It’s a piece of equipment that helps you in several places.
 You need different types of grinders for golf course maintenance:

 - Wheel grinder

-You need to have all of the three types of grinders in your facility as these are used for different types of grinding and you never know what type of grinding you need.
+You need to have the three types of grinders in your facility as these are used for different types of grinding, and you never know what type of grinding you need.

 6. Portable Soil Moisture Meter

 Monitoring moisture in the soil is essential to ensure you don’t end up ruining grass and its texture by watering too much or too low.
 Grass needs a specific amount of water depending on weather conditions in your area.
 In winter, for instance, you don’t have to water as often.